taxbit-open-source/gemini-python/README.md

 - Add test for the cached metaclass

 # Change Log
-*0.2.0*
-- Created BaseWebsocket class
-- Created OrderEventsWS class to interact with the order events websocket
-- Created MarketDataWS class to interact with the market data websocket
+*0.0.2*
-- Added greater support for heartbeat API's
+- Added the timestamp for the past trades endpoint
-- Improved the Cached metaclass
+- Added the ability to return the status code from the api query
-- Added support for sandbox urls
+- Added the transfers endpoint

 *0.0.1*
 - Original release